Vice President of Colombia

+The vice president of Colombia (Vice president of the Republic) is the second-highest officer in the executive branch of the national government, after the president of Colombia, and ranks first in the presidential line of succession.
+The vice president is indirectly elected together with the president to a four-year term of office by the people of Colombia through the Popular Vote.
+Since the passage of the Article 102 Amendment (in 1991) to the Colombian Constitution, the vice president may also be appointed by the president to fill a vacancy, upon leave of absence or death, resignation, or removal of the president.

+Since the 1990s, the vice president has been afforded an official residence at the Vice Presidential House of Bogotá, D.C.

 The vice president cannot assume presidential functions on temporary absences of the president such as official trips abroad or vacations.
 In these cases, the president delegates functions to a cabinet member, usually the Minister of the Interior.

+According to the Constitution of Colombia of 1991, in the event that the vice president is absent, Congress must meet by its own right or by convocation of the president, in order to choose who would be the next person to occupy this position.

-The current Vice President is Francia Márquez, who took office on 7 August 2022.
+Francia Márquez is the 13th and current vice president of Colombia.
+She is the first Afro-Colombian and the second woman to hold the position took office on 7 August 2022.

 History and development

 Constitutional Convention

 The position of vice president was not mentioned in the Constitutional Convention that gave rise to the Constitution of Cúcuta in 1821, where it was established that the country would be governed by a president for a period of 4 years and that, in the event of temporary or permanent absence, he would be replaced by the vice president, who would also be the head of the Governing Council.
 The first presidency was in the hands of Simón Bolívar, while Francisco de Paula Santander was appointed as vice president. the different visions of the State -one of law and the other of dictatorship.
 While Bolívar carried out the southern campaign -in which the freedom of Ecuador, Peru and Bolivia was achieved-, Santander assumed the full powers of the presidency.

 In the absence of Simón Bolívar, Santander was in charge of legally organizing the nascent country and organized the administration of justice.
 Likewise, he promoted education, of a Lancasterian nature, and fought to remove the monopoly of education from the Catholic Church.
 The Santanderist measures were not to the liking of Simón Bolívar, who classified them as an abuse of power.